Sorocaba Sao Paulo, Brazil Travel Guide

 Visit Mosteiro of São Bento, explore local churches, and find tranquility in parks like Jardim Botânico and Parque da Biquinha.

-Mid-range visitors can stay in comfortable hotels or well-rated Airbnbs.
+Mid-range visitors can stay in pleasant hotels or well-rated Airbnbs.
 Use ride-sharing services (Uber/99) for convenience, supplemented by public buses.
 Enjoy a mix of casual and nicer restaurants, trying a variety of local and international cuisines.
 Visit paid attractions, consider a local tour, and enjoy a cinema visit.
 Day trips can be via bus or shared car.

 For a luxurious experience, stay in top hotels like Golden Park Hotel or consider exclusive resorts outside the city.
 Hire private transfers for airport and regional travel, or rent a car for ultimate flexibility.
 Dine at fine dining establishments in Campolim, explore international restaurants, and enjoy premium beverages.
-Select private tours, exclusive experiences, and personalized services in the region.
+Select exclusive tours, exclusive experiences, and personalized services in the region.

 To maximize value, travel during the low season (winter, June-August) for lower prices on flights and accommodation.
 Book accommodation with kitchenettes to prepare some meals.
 Take advantage of lunch specials ("almoço executivo") for cost-effective dining.
 Look for package deals if available, especially for regional tours.